Jayiyer9394/Projects/README.md

 # Projects
-Different projects, i have worked on to showcase my skills in anlalytics
+Different projects, i have worked on to showcase my skills in analytics